 Foreign Exchange and Remittances

 According to the IMF, the UAE has no restrictions on making payments and transfers for international transactions, except security-related restrictions.
 Currencies trade freely at market-determined prices.
 The UAE dirham has been pegged to the dollar since 2002.
 The mid-point between the official buying and selling rate for the dirham (AED or Dhs) is fixed at AED 3.6725 per USD.

 The Central Bank of the UAE initiated the creation of the Foreign Exchange & Remittance Group (FERG), comprising various exchange companies, which is registered with the Dubai Chamber of Commerce & Industry.
-Unlike their counterparts across the world that deal mainly in money exchange, exchange companies in the UAE are primary conduits for transferring large volumes of remittances through official channels.
-According to migration and remittance data from the World Bank, in 2019, the UAE had migrant remittance outflows of USD $44.9 billion.
+Exchange companies in the UAE are primary conduits for transferring large volumes of remittances through official channels.
+According to migration and remittance data from the World Bank, in 2020, the UAE had migrant remittance outflows of $43.2 billion.
 Exchange companies are important partners in the UAE government’s electronic salary transfer system, called the Wage Protection System.
 They also handle various ancillary services ranging from credit card payments to national bonds, to traveler’s checks.